 Maybe you’ve seen this happen:

 A large project is underway.
-An individual in a position of seniority is busy, unable to pay attention to the details you and your team are managing.
+An individual in a position of seniority is busy and unable to pay attention to the details you and your team are managing.
 At the last minute, this individual prioritizes your project and subsequently drops into the project (a swoop) and then recognizes all of the areas where the project’s outcome isn’t in alignment with what they had imagined.
 Both approaches — the imagined and the actual outcome — may be completely valid, but they’re still out of alignment with what this vital stakeholder was anticipating.
 That senior leader shares significant criticism and may even demand changes (poop) to the work.
 And then, POOF!
 They’re gone.

 In the end, businesses are groups of people working together, and it’s the human equation that becomes the source of the stress.